 Do not visit this park without hiking the world-famous Bruce Trail - Canada's oldest and longest footpath!
 The trail is a superb way to experience the great outdoors and your best opportunity to see abundant wildlife and plants.
 Other activities include camping (year-round), swimming, fishing, canoeing, kayaking, and wildlife viewing.
 Winter activities include cross-country skiing and snowshoeing.
 The park also offers interpretive and educational programs fun for the whole family.

 Camping is your best bet in the park.
 Reservations and detailed information can be found through the National Parks Canada Campground Reservation Service.
-To reserve a campsite in the park, check online or call 1-877-737-3783.
-If you are calling from abroad, the international number can be found online.
+To reserve a campsite in the park, check online.
+If you are calling from abroad, the international number can be found on the website.

 - Georgian Bay Islands National Park of Canada